argent0/argent0.github.io/source/articles/2017-10-31/understanding.html.markdown

 ![plot of chunk calibration_curve_test](figures/understanding.md/calibration_curve_test-1.svg)

-The plot shows that the model generally tends to slightly underestimate the probability of patients missing their appointments.
-However, this is not enough to prevent the extraction of valuable insights from the model as the next section shows.
+The plot shows that the model generally tends to slightly overestimate the probability of patients missing their appointments.
+However, this is not enough to prevent the extraction of valuable insights.

-## Apendix
+## Appendix

-The deviation of the ratio in the test set is calculated as the posterior variance of beta bernoulli distribution in the limit where the amount of data overhelms the prior.
+The deviation of the ratio in the test set is calculated as the posterior variance of beta Bernoulli distribution in the limit where the amount of data overwhelms the prior.

 The magnitudes are in the order of $$10^{-4}$$ and are thus omitted in the calibration curve.